 As I prepare to assist at the births of several of my doula clients, I thought it was fitting to write a post about tips and strategies for a natural labor.
 (I already wrote about things I will and won’t consent to during pregnancy here).
 I’ve gotten several questions about this lately as well, so I’m covering what I choose and some tricks I’ve found helpful in my own natural labors.

-Unfortunately for me, my labors tend to be long (like 24+ hours long), but this has been great for me as a doula since I have so much time to test various labor techniques.
+Unfortunately for me, my labors tend to be long (like 24+ hours long).
+This has been great for me as a doula since I have so much time to test various labor techniques.
 (Though I admit, I’m a teeny bit jealous when I attend a birth and the mom pushes once after laboring for two hours… c’est la vie I guess).

 Why Natural Birth?